aicenter/GenerativeAD.jl/scripts/evaluation/README.md

                         --proportional
 ```

 Some combination of parameters don't make sense, such as running with `--best-params` while also using `--proportional`.
 Furthermore the tex(latex) output does not escape underscores and therefore cannot be parsed sometimes.
+The code scaling to multiple threads does not work optimally, but it is encouraged to use 32 threads when processing more than 50k files.